 The cruelest part?
 The technology is working exactly as advertised.
 Deadlines that once required overtime now get met with time to spare.
 Client presentations that demanded days of preparation now flow from AI-generated insights in hours.

-But efficiency gains come with an existential tax.
 Every task the AI completes successfully feels like evidence in the case against your continued employment.
 The better it gets, the worse you sleep.

 It's productivity with a psychological price tag — and most organizations haven't even noticed they're charging it to their employees' mental health accounts.
+Nearly two-thirds of workers report using alcohol, THC, or unprescribed pharmaceutical drugs to relieve stress at the end of the workday, with 52% using substances to cope during the workday itself.

 The Quiet Crisis